Causes and risk factors of liver cancer

 This is an inherited condition that causes iron levels to build up in the body.
 If diagnosed and treated early, it does not usually cause problems.

-• Primary biliary cirrhosis (also called primary biliary cholangiopathy)
+• Primary biliary cholangitis (primary biliary cirrhosis)

 This is when the body’s immune system, which normally fights infection, slowly destroys the small bile ducts in the liver.
-Bile ducts are the tubes that connect the liver and gall bladder to the small bowel.
+Bile ducts are the tubes that connect the liver and gallbladder to the small bowel.

-Diabetes
+• Diabetes

-Metabolic syndrome
+• Metabolic syndrome

 • high blood pressure

-• high blood sugar
+• high blood sugar levels

 • high levels of unhealthy fats (triglycerides) in the blood